-Note: Occasionally, the batteries can become dislodged, so you need to reposition the batteries in the drawer, but not necessarily replace them with new batteries.
+Note: Occasionally, the batteries can become dislodged, so you need to reposition the batteries in the drawer, but not necessarily replace them.

-- 1. Find the drawer on the side of the electronic console and press in lightly to open it. - Use your fingers to slide the drawer out and expose the battery case.
+- 1. Locate the drawer on the side of the electronic console and press in lightly to open it.
+Refer to Diagram 15 on page 13. - 2.
+Use your fingers to slide the drawer out and expose the battery case.
 Remove the old batteries and replace them with two new "AA" alkaline batteries.
 The displays light up and the console beeps.